nens/lizard-docs/source/g_servicesupport.rst

 The levels are:

 * **Prio 1 (high):** Lizard functionality is completely unavailable or inaccessible.
 The situation requires immediate attention.
 The work and/or management processes are hindered or the importance to the Client is large with no workaround possible.
-* **Prio 2 (medium):** The work and/or control processes are hindered or the Client's importance is large, but with a workaround is possible.
+* **Prio 2 (medium):** The work and/or control processes are hindered or the Client's importance is large, but a workaround is possible.
 * **Prio 3 (low):** Not urgent.
 Lizard is impaired, a single function is impacted but key business processes are not interrupted.
 The problem causes minimal operational or business impact, a general technical question or enhancement request.

 ================